nguyentranminhluan/imagebinarizer/README.md

 ~~~
 dotnet ImageBinarizer.dll --input-image <your image input path (c:\path\DAENET.png)> --output-image <your image output path (c:\path\output.txt)> --imagewidth 120 --imageheight 120
 ~~~
-This binarize image then can be used for many purposes, such as being used in to be console application logo.
+The binarize image then can be used for many purposes, such as to be used as a console application logo.
 To draw to console from binarized image file, with C# language, the following code can be use:
 ~~~csharp
 public static void PrintData()
 {